Peggy Whitson just made American space history

 Her career total of 535 days in space, compiled over three trips to the space station, breaks an American record previously held by Jeff Williams.
 He has flown four missions, including on Space Shuttle Atlantis, and returned from the space station just last September.

-President Trump and his daughter Ivanka plan to call Whitson from the Oval Office on Monday to congratulate her.
+President Trump and his daughter Ivanka called Whitson from the Oval Office on Monday to congratulate her.

-Related: Peggy Whitson sets space duration record, will get a call from Trump
+"This is a very special day in the glorious history of American space flight," the president told Whitson.
+She said it was "a huge honor" to break the record and to represent "all the folks at NASA who make space flight possible."

 It's not Whitson's first record.
 She has logged more hours spacewalking than any other woman -- 57 hours and 22 minutes over eight spacewalks.
 She was the first woman to command the space station.
 And at 57, she is the oldest woman to travel to space.